Gravitational Dark Matter Production in Supergravity $\alpha$-Attractor Inflation

-GPP can also be applied to other fields with higher spin types.
-One important example is the tensor modes (spin-$2$ field) in the metric perturbations which (can) corresponds to the gravitational waves.
-Gravitational waves are inevitably produced via the same mechanism as the scalar field: they have the same dispersion relation as massless non-minimal scalar field (at least in non-SUGRA case).
+GPP can also be applied to other fields with higher spin.
+The spin-$1/2$ superpartner of $\chi$ field will be produced on an equal footing.
+As the expansion of the universe can also break SUSY characterized by the Hubble parameter~\cite{Dine:1983ys,Bertolami:1987xb,Copeland:1994vg,Dvali:1995mj,Dine:1995uk}, the mass splitting between scalar and its fermionic superpartner becomes time dependent, which may lead to novel result.
+Another important example is the tensor modes (spin-$2$ field) in the metric perturbations which (can) corresponds to the gravitational waves.
+Gravitational waves are inevitably produced via the same mechanism as the scalar field: they have the same dispersion relation as massless non-minimal scalar field (at least in the non-SUGRA case).
 The only difference is that tensor mode has two polarizations.
-They would correspond to frequencies from radiation-matter equality scale $f_\text{eq} \sim \SI{5e-17}{\hertz}$ to $f_{\text{rh}} \sim \SI{200}{\hertz} \left( \frac{ T_{\text{rh} }}{10^9 \si{\giga \electronvolt} } \right)$ \cite{Kolb:2023ydq}, which corresponding to $\sim \SI{1}{\hertz} - 10^{-4} \si{\hertz}$.
+They would correspond to frequencies from radiation-matter equality scale $f_\text{eq} \sim \SI{5e-17}{\hertz}$ to $f_{\text{rh}} \sim \SI{200}{\hertz} \left( \frac{ T_{\text{rh} }}{10^9 \si{\giga \electronvolt} } \right)$ \cite{Kolb:2023ydq}.
+As the required reheating temperature is different between SUGRA and non-SUSY case, these frequencies shifts to $\sim \SI{1}{\hertz} - 10^{-4} \si{\hertz}$ in our model.
 It is well within accessible frequency ranges of e.g. LISA.
-The energy density parameter would be $\Omega_{\text{gw}, 0} h^2 \sim 10^{-15}$ and the spectrum would be near-scale-invariant.
-Contrary to it, GWs with SUGRA correction would sharply peak around $f_{\text{rh}}$ and potentially escape the LISA sensitivity curve.
+However, the energy density parameter would be $\Omega_{\text{gw}, 0} h^2 \sim 10^{-15}$ below LISA sensitivity \cite{Moore_2014}.